Instein125/toxic-comment-classification/README.md

 The most successful model, BiLSTM, has been deployed as a Discord bot.
 This bot effectively identifies and promptly deletes toxic messages, contributing to a healthier online conversation environment.

-## Usage

-1. **Model Training:** Refer to the provided Jupyter notebooks for training and evaluating the three models.
-2. **Inference:** Employ the trained models for making predictions on new text inputs.
-3. **Discord Bot:** Deploy the BiLSTM model as a Discord bot to enable real-time detection and deletion of toxic messages.

 ## Results

 Performance evaluation of the models yielded the following key metrics: